xumzheng/microsoft-graph-docs/concepts/search-concept-collapse.md

 |Notebook|Andy|Culture|7|

 ## Expected Response
-Once you use collapseProperties, each returned result contains a Boolean field of "isCollapsed", representing collapse state of the current result.
+When using collapseProperties, the response will contain an "isCollapsed" Boolean field for reach result that represents the collapse state of that result.
 ```HTTP
 HTTP/1.1 200 OK
 Content-type: application/json